AriFordsham/GHCWiki/commentary/compiler/hoopl-performance.md

 - After the publication of the Hoopl paper, a contributor (sorry I have forgotten who) did quite a bit to integrate the supply of `Uniq`s into Hoopl.
 (Time?
 Person?)

 - *Note that the new code generator appears about 10x slower than the old.
 Slowdown attributed to Hoopl dataflow.*   See [Google Plus post by Simon Marlow](https://plus.google.com/107890464054636586545/posts/dBbewpRfw6R).
+(Urk!
+As of July 2019, the post has vanished along with Google Plus.)

 - Fixed-point algorithm rewritten to reduce duplicate computation.
 (Simon Marlow in late 2011.
 Also Edward Yang in spring 2011.)
 Is there any more?
 I suggest looking at traces in the simple cases.